The Black Boys rebellion: Reaction

 Due to the massive financial losses incurred by businessmen who had funded the trading party, and the participation of the King's troops, word spread far beyond the borders of Pennsylvania.
-In a letter to Sir William Johnson, Superintendent of the Indian Department, Major General Thomas Gage, Commander-in-Chief, North America, placed the blame on Croghan for "troubling his Head more about Trade than the Business he was employed in ... taking upon himself to enter into Leagues with Traders to carry up Goods in a Clandestine Manner.".
+In a letter to Sir William Johnson, Superintendent of the British Indian Department, Major General Thomas Gage, Commander-in-Chief, North America, placed the blame on Croghan for "troubling his Head more about Trade than the Business he was employed in ... taking upon himself to enter into Leagues with Traders to carry up Goods in a Clandestine Manner.".

 Benjamin Franklin, publisher of the Pennsylvania Gazette, was in London when he learned of the events from an associate from Philadelphia.
 In referring to earlier "riots" Franklin connected the Black Boys' actions to those of Paxton Boys a year earlier and called for punitive action:

 The Outrages committed by the Frontier People are really amazing!
 But Impunity for former Riots has emboldened them.
 Rising in Arms to destroy Property publick and private, and insulting the King’s Troops and Forts, is going great Lengths indeed! ...
 Such Practices throw a Disgrace over our whole Country, that can only be wip’d off by exemplary Punishment of the Actors, which our weak Government cannot or will not inflict.
 And the People I pity, for their want of Sense.
 Those who have inflam’d and misled them have a Deal to answer for.

 Shortly after Franklin learned of the events, the news made the press in London.
 On May 23, 1765, the London Chronicle printed the first of seven articles concerning the riotous events on the Pennsylvania frontier.
 These anonymous letters detailed the inability of the Penn family to maintain order, and pressed for a stronger Royal government.
 Although the source of those letters remained anonymous, the style, tone, and content suggest that it was likely Benjamin Franklin.